 Generally, the DOD program participation in Redwing was somewhat greater in magnitude than in Castle.
-The air drop of a thermonuclear weapon from a B-52 type aircraft flying at $\int{-\infty}^{\infty}$ the military.

-Jwas of special interest to
+The air drop of a thermonuclear weapon from a B-52 type aircraft flying at 40,000 ft MSL with the weapon detonated at approximately 5000 ft above MSL was of special interest to the military.

 The blast program for Redwing was designed to obtain basic blast data from a number of different types of events.
-Of primary importance was participation on the air drop, on a medium-yield surface burst, and on the megaton surface burst.
+Of primary importance was participation on the air drop, on a surface burst, and on the surface burst.
 Basic blast measurements included the use of the rocket smoke-trail photographic technique for determining peak pressure vs distance.
 Self-recording gages obtained air blast pressure-time and dynamic pressure-time measurements.
 Parachute-borne canisters measured and telemetered overpressures as a function of time at various ranges in free air from the high-yield air burst.
 Aerodynamic drag characteristics of various full-scale and model shapes were subjected to transient loadings under full-scale conditions.
 Crater survey measurements were made for certain surface shots, and the surface water waves generated by large nuclear devices were studied for effects.